growdigital/groundwork/src/blog/180102-post-webmention.md

 collection: blog
 ---

+Post body.
 But, moreover, a test indeed to see if and how webmentions work over at [Jeremy Keith’s website](https://adactio.com/journal/6495).
 As he says:

 > Feel free to use this post as a test.